Andagua volcanic field: Climate and vegetation

+The Laguna Mamacocha and Chachas are populated by fish and form oases.
+There is also farmland on agricultural terraces.
+Crops cultivated in the area, especially at Ayo and Andagua, include barley, broad bean, corn, lucerne, potatoes and wine.

 Eruption history

 The oldest activity of the Andagua volcanic field occurred between 400,000 and 64,000 years ago and has been identified close to Chivay in the Colca Valley.
 Three separate generations of volcanic activity have been defined, a Pleistocene generation, a Pleistocene-Holocene generation and a Holocene generation, with about 3-4 vents forming every ten thousand years.
 The eruptions of the Andagua volcanic field cones have been accompanied by the emission of slow-moving lava flows and ballistic ejecta which reached less than 2 km distance from the vents; estimated volcanic explosivity indexes are 0-2 and the volcanic activity has been described as Strombolian eruptions or phreatomagmatic and accompanied by small eruption columns.
 Hawaiian eruptions and Strombolian eruptions generated scoria cones.

-Ticsho was emplaced 4,050 years ago, Mauras and Yana Mauras 2,900 years ago while the eruption of Chilcayoc Grande occurred 1451 - 1523.
+Ticsho was emplaced 4,060 years ago on an older dome, Mauras and Yana Mauras 2,900 years ago while the eruption of Chilcayoc Grande occurred 1451 - 1523.
 The youngest eruptions occurred along the Jenchana-Ninanmama fault and the most recent event was dated to 370 years ago and took place at Chilcayoc Chico.
 A more recent eruption was reported in 1913, but it is not clear that it actually occurred in the Andagua volcanic field.
 Neither historical records nor local records such as legends mention volcanic activity although pre-Inka agricultural areas were impacted by lava flows and two towns were destroyed by volcanic activity later than the Spanish conquest.
 Presently, hydrogen sulfide emanates from the Ninamama flow and has generated gypsum and sulfur deposits, and fumarolic activity was reported in 2003 although other sources state that no fumarolic activity occurs; future eruptions are certainly possible.